-When you are ready to upgrade your existing Discover appliance, you can easily migrate to a new hardware without losing business critical metrics and time-consuming system configurations.
+When you are ready to upgrade your existing sensor, you can easily migrate to new hardware without losing business critical metrics and time-consuming system configurations.

-- License information for the appliance.
-If you are restoring settings to a new target appliance, you must manually license the new appliance.
+- License information for the system.
+If you are restoring settings to a new target, you must manually license the new target.

 - Precision packet captures.
 You can download saved packet captures manually by following the steps in View and download packet captures.

-- When restoring a Command appliance that has a tunneled connection from a Discover appliance, the tunnel must be reestablished after the restore is complete and any customizations on the Command appliance for that Discover appliance must be manually recreated.
+- When restoring an ECA VM console that has a tunneled connection from a sensor, the tunnel must be reestablished after the restore is complete and any customizations on the console for that sensor must be manually recreated.

 - User-uploaded SSL keys for traffic decryption.

 - Secure keystore data, which contains passwords.
 If you are restoring a

 backup file to the same target that created the backup, and the keystore is intact, you